The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians

 \end{conjecture}

-The results of Refs.~\cite{CKFH+23,GLG22} and the present work support this conjecture.
+The results of Refs.~\cite{cade2023improved,gharibian2023dequantizing} and the present work support this conjecture.
 Note that this conjecture under the confines of the general setting for the \sc{Guided Local Hamiltonian} problem, i.e., then the promise gap is inverse-polynomial.
-In the case where the efficient probabilistic classical algorithm~\cite{ZWY24} can be utilised, the result collapses to a dichotomy theorem.
+In the case where efficient classical algorithms (cf. \cref{app:classical-algorithms}) can be utilised, the result collapses to a dichotomy theorem.
 Specifically, any problem is in \cl{P} or \cl{BPP}.

-We have partially resolved the conjecture for general stoquastic Hamiltonians, showing \clw{BPP}{hardness} and it is known that the results of Refs.~\cite{CKFH+23} show \clw{BQP}{hardness} for a large class of Hamiltonians, even when restricted to different geometries.
+We have partially resolved the conjecture for general stoquastic Hamiltonians, showing \clw{BPP}{hardness} and it is known that the results of Refs.~\cite{cade2023improved} show \clw{BQP}{hardness} for a large class of Hamiltonians, even when restricted to different geometries.
 Evidence for the \clw{NP}{complete} instances being in \cl{P} can be provided by the following result when $\mathcal{M}$ is a set of diagonal matrices acting on at most two qubits.

 \begin{restatable}{theorem}{GuidedDiagHamiltonian} The \sc{Guided $\mathcal{M}$-Hamiltonian} problem is in \cl{P} for any set $\mathcal{M}$ of diagonal matrices acting on at most two qubits. \end{restatable}